buildpacks/rfcs/text/0000-offline-buildpackages.md

   uri = "(optional)"
   stacks = ["(required)"]
   [assets.metadata]
-   (optional-key) = "(optional value)"
+   optional-key = "(optional value)"

 ```

 ### Buildpackage Changes

 To keep track of the buildpack to asset mapping defined in `buildpack.toml` we add an additional json array under each buildpack entry in the `io.buildpacks.buildpack.layers`.
-Note that the `asset` array may contain assets not included in the buildpackage.

 ##### General Format: